CosmicTechie/Mathematics/README.md

 # Mathematics
-Mathematics is something that is very important for a programmer to be a good programmer.
+Mathematics is something that is very important for a programmer to be a good programme